Manfred Bortenschlager: ”APIs are an Effective Way to Exchange Information”

 MB: The reasons that convinced me to join 3scale was that I was exposed to several API management solutions as a user and 3scale’s solution had many benefits.
 Even more important for me is that 3scale does a lot to drive and help the whole API economy to grow.
 We run many initiatives for developing this market.

 We are organizing one of the most influential, vendor-neutral API Strategy and Practice conference together with the API Evangelist Kin Lane twice a year.
 We support, invest and contribute to industry standards like the API representation framework Swagger, API specification standards like API Commons, or the open-source API search solution APIs.io.

-We also produce a lot of thought leadership articles on our blog, via guest blogs with other renowned experts, or ebooks like Winning in the API Economy which is one of the reference works in the space.
+We also produce a lot of thought leadership articles on our blog, via guest blogs with other renowned experts.

 What, in your opinion, an API management is?
 Is it really crucial to have the platform for managing an API?

 MB: Not having any sort of API management is like not having a door to your apartment.